xiix0/scam/README.md

-Life is to you a dashing and bold adventure.
+You are deeply attached to your friends and acquaintances.